noln/PHP-location-history-parser/README.md

 --------------
 On a multi-month trip abroad, I wanted to keep a visual log of where I was going during my trip.
 Rather than use some purpose-built battery hogging app, I decided to make use of Google's less publicised but ever-present *Orwellian Asset Tracker*, **Location History** or rather of its export capability.

+This project maps the data points in a single KML file, onto a Google Map.
+It also outputs the total distance.

 Usage
 --------------